aryavish/CRE-Loan-VAR-Merton/README.md

 # CRE_Loan_VAR_Merton
 VAR analysis for composite portfolio of CRE loans utilizing the Merton geometric brownian motion with drift and diffusion.
 Specific set of hotel properties chosen utilizing 2 year loans analysis.

-Please refer to the Merton.pdf paper for full report.
+Please refer to the merton.pdf paper for full report.